rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/setup.md

 **3. Setup Your Team -** - You can setup your support team in three ways

-i.
-You can search and add users as shown in the screenshot below
+i) You can search and add users as shown in the screenshot below
 ![3_setup_your_team](https://cloud.githubusercontent.com/assets/8191145/7610069/69c8de68-f997-11e4-8780-68f9c92558c7.png)

-ii.
-Add all users from domain
+ii) Add all users from domain

-iii.
-Add all WordPress users
+iii) Add all WordPress users

 ![3_2_setup_your_team](https://cloud.githubusercontent.com/assets/8191145/7610686/57f6ff58-f99c-11e4-83b1-97bf282a3e37.png)